Quo210/calculator-v3/README.md

 fix equals button used with no value inside introbox for some reason multiply is dividing, fix oh my god i have improved

+08/01/22 4:40pm
+Comments: fix issue that allows to input a natural zero and then another positive number. this shouldn't happen when using whole numbers.